Guilospanck/node-js-streams/README.md

 The Readable will be kept in the server and it will read and send the stream of data.

 ### Transform
 The Transform is the `man in the middle`.
-It's responsive for making changes on the data.
+It's responsible for making changes on the data.
 Everything you want to do with the stream of data, you can use the Transform to do that.

 ### Writable
 The Writable usually lies in the client and is responsive to finally do something with the data received.